rangv/azureiotedgelab/functionmodule/readme.md

 #### Download Docker

-Go To [Azure Portal](https://docs.docker.com/install/) to Install Docker for Windows or Mac.
+Go To [Docker](https://docs.docker.com/install/) to Install Docker for Windows or Mac.

 #### Verify Installation